Academic Milestones: PhD Program by Year

 Bibliography

-End of year 2: Language requirement.
-You must demonstrate reading knowledge of a language other than English by passing an approved language examination, or providing adequate documentation of language knowledge (e.g. native speakers of other languages who plan to do research in those languages and were previously academically educated in them need to present their university record to meet this requirement).
+Language requirement.
+The student must demonstrate reading knowledge of a language other than English by passing an approved language examination, or providing adequate documentation of language knowledge (e.g., native speakers of other languages who plan to do research in those languages and were previously academically educated in them need to present their university record to meet this requirement).
 Students may also be asked to qualify in other program-related languages, depending on their research.

 The prospectus should have the following elements: